krinkinmu/krinkinmu.github.io/_posts/2021-01-04-aarch64-exception-levels.md

 of the OS that will run in a non-privledged EL0 level.
 So naturally we need to know how to do that.

-ARM specificatio is pretty clear that there are only two ways to change the
+ARM specification is pretty clear that there are only two ways to change the
 EL:

   * take an exception/interrupt - this may switch CPU from a lower EL to a